Same-Direction Pointers

 Quick check

-Next: fast and slow pointers — Floyd’s cycle detection, linked-list midpoint, and finding the duplicate without using extra space.
+Same-direction pointers walk a single array at two speeds tied to a write decision.
+The last flavor ties two speeds to geometry instead: fast and slow pointers — Floyd’s cycle detection, linked-list midpoint, and finding a duplicate without extra space.